ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 > Energy2 (kJ) = Dry air mass2 (kg) × Enthalpy (kJ/kg) = 33,957.3746
 > Excess = 19,121.0122 kJ

+1. Given moist air with a dry-bulb temperature of 27 degrees Celsius and 38% relative humidity use the psychrometric chart to determine the **dewpoint** temperature in degrees Celsius.
+Provide a numeric answer with one decimal place.

+11.5

+2. Given moist air with a dry-bulb temperature of 27 degrees Celsius and 44% relative humidity use the psychrometric chart to determine the **specific volume** in cubic metre per kilogram dry air.
+Provide a numeric answer with three decimal places.

+0.863

+3. Given moist air with a dry-bulb temperature of 14 degrees Celsius and 66% relative humidity use the psychrometric chart to determine the **wet-bulb** temperature in degrees Celsius.
+Provide a numeric answer with one decimal place.

+10.3

+4. Given moist air with a dry-bulb temperature of 26 degrees Celsius and 43% relative humidity use the psychrometric chart to determine the **humidity ratio** in (grams of water)/(kilograms of dry air).
+Provide a numeric answer with one decimal place.

+9

+5. Given moist air with a dry-bulb temperature of 28 degrees Celsius and 34% relative humidity use the psychrometric chart to determine the **enthalpy** in kJ/(kg of dry air).

+48.6

+6. Given outdoor air with a dry-bulb temperature of 14 degrees Celsius and 21% relative humidity and indoor air with a dry-bulb temperature of 28 degrees Celsius and 78% relative humidity use the psychrometric chart to determine the **relative humidity of the mixed air** if the mixture is 40% outdoor air and 60% indoor air.
+Provide a numeric answer as an integer.
+7. Enter the mixed air temperature in degrees Celsius that you determined in the previous (Mixing Air) problem.
+22.4

+70.9

+8. For a well-sealed and highly insulated room with a wall air conditioner, how much **heat energy** would need to be removed from the room to get from a starting condition where the air is at 26 C and 73% RH to and a ending condition where the air is at 16 and 39% RH?
+The room has a width of 10m, a length of 15m and is 3m high.
+Provide your answer in kJ as an integer.
+9. Enter the **dry air mass** for the chamber at the **starting** position in kilograms.
+518.4332
+10. Enter the **dry air mass** for the chamber at the **ending** position in kilograms.
+545.4545
+11. Enter the **energy** within the chamber at the **starting** position in kJ.
+33,957.3746
+12. Enter the **energy** within the chamber at the **ending** position in kJ.
+14,836.3624

+h1=27.2kJ/kg
+h2=65.5kJ/kg
+V=450m^3
+Dry air mass1 (kg) = Room volume (m^3) ÷ SV1 0.825 (m^3/kg) = 545.4545
+Dry air mass2 (kg) = Room volume (m^3) ÷ SV2 0.868 (m^3/kg) = 518.4332
+Energy1 (kJ) = Dry air mass1 (kg) × Enthalpy (kJ/kg) = 14,836.3624
+Energy2 (kJ) = Dry air mass2 (kg) × Enthalpy (kJ/kg) = 33,957.3746
+Excess = 19,121.0122 kJ

+19,115.217

 #### Module 03